novuhq/novu/CONTRIBUTING.md

 ## Ways to contribute

-- Try the Novu API and platform and give feedback
+- Try the Novu API and platform and give feedback to us.
+Those feedbacks are more valuable for us.
 - Add new providers
 - Help with open [issues](https://github.com/novuhq/novu/issues) or [create your own](https://github.com/novuhq/novu/issues/new/choose)
 - Share your thoughts and suggestions with us